Palić: Lake Palić

 The Lake Palić covers an area of 380 ha, with a 17 km shore line.
 The average depth of the lake is 2 m, and there are many fish in it.
 In 1995, the Tisa-Palić canal was opened so that the lake would remain as healthy as it was before in spite of development around the lake.
+Swimming in the lake is strictly not recommended due to poor water quality and pollution.

 Climate

 Palić has a humid subtropical climate (Köppen climate classification: Cfa) with hot summers and cold winters.
 With 2,190 hours of sunshine annually it is amongst Serbia's sunniest cities.